Cliffs Notes of a DIY Tree Stump Fire Pit Tutorial

 We said our sad goodbyes and took down that mammoth badboy.

-#2: Have the crew cut the stump low and semi-inverted.
+#2: Have the crew cut the tree stump low and semi-inverted.

 Or DIY, if you’re that much of a badass by cutting down your own giant trees.